Skip to main content

 How should I take Doptelet?

-When given before a medical procedure in people with chronic liver disease, Doptelet is usually taken once daily for 5 days, beginning 10 to 13 days before your procedure and having the procedure 5 to 8 days after the last dose.
+For CLD, Doptelet is usually taken once daily for 5 days, starting 10 to 13 days before the procedure.
+The procedure is usually scheduled for 5 to 8 days after the last dose.
 Carefully follow your doctor's dosing instructions about the timing of this medicine and the procedure.

 What happens if I miss a dose?